 With ESG issues top of mind for investors, it’s important to know how your company’s position is perceived in comparison to investor favored standards and frameworks, as well as your sector peers.
 Many investors often make their investment decisions based on peer group comparison, so it’s important to ensure that your disclosures are up to standard.
 Benchmarking is not only useful in helping you keep pace, but it’s integral in helping you identify key areas for improvement.
 Studying industry leader best practices can assist you in managing and reducing ESG risks, while also highlighting new opportunities for success.

 Awareness and expectations concerning ESG reporting, while not new, have been amplified over the last 12 months, with a particular focus on increased disclosure of data and metrics.
-Over 90% of S&P 500 companies published sustainability reports in 2019 and on the heels of those disclosures, many institutional investors reported increasing dissatisfaction with companies’ disclosure of ESG risks, as well as a lack of consistent and comparable disclosure of key ESG metrics and data.
+Over 90% of S&P 500 companies published sustainability reports and on the heels of those disclosures, many institutional investors reported increasing dissatisfaction with companies’ disclosure of ESG risks, as well as a lack of consistent and comparable disclosure of key ESG metrics and data.

 Top five reporting frameworks and standards